splintcdlc/Condition-Editor/README.md

-# 🧪 Salsify Condition Editor – Take-Home Test
+# Salsify Condition Editor – Take-Home Test

 This project is a user interface for filtering a set of products using dynamic conditions based on property types and valid operations.

-## 🗺️ Guided Tour

 ### Features Implemented